 A note has been added that individuals with diabetes and age over 60 should be considered at increased absolute risk of cardiovascular disease and do not require risk calculation using the risk charts.

 Now that I’ve assessed absolute risk, how do I manage it?

-The full guideline, Quick reference guide for health professionals, and consumer resource can be accessed here.
+See also Quick reference guide for health professionals and consumer resource.